1 Esdras 1

 14And Josias appointed the priests in their vestments, and the Levites in their courses, as it was written in the book of Moses, to serve in the house of the Lord.

 Josiah does not leave the worship to chance or custom.
-He appoints the priests and Levites according to the book of Moses — the written word.
-He is deliberately restoring not what the people think is right, but what God has commanded.
-This is the heart of reformation: not innovation, but obedience to what was always written.
+He appoints the priests and Levites according to the book of Moses - the written word.
+He is not asking what the people would prefer; he is asking what God has already commanded.
+That is the heart of reformation.
+It looks backward to find its way forward, recovering what was written rather than inventing something new.

 15And he said unto the Levites, the teachers of all Israel, which were holy unto the Lord, Put the holy ark of the Lord into the house which Solomon the son of David king of Israel did build: it shall not be a burden upon your shoulders.